fraawlen/cassette/doc/spec.md

 ### 6.1.
 GUI Configuration

 In this first example, we consider a hypothetical GUI tooklit or application that lets its end-users customize the appearance of its widgets.
-Thanks to DR's sections, different themes can co-exist in the same source file.
+Thanks to CCFG's sections, different themes can co-exist in the same source file.
 Moreover, the themes are selected automatically depending on the value of a brightness variable.
 Said variable could be then set by an external program that tracks the values of a light sensor.
 Hence, with this kind of configuration, an application or toolkit can switch between a light and dark theme depending on the amount of light hitting the device they're running from.

 ```
 	LET brightness 0.6 // [0.0-1.0]